Witte Software® https://www.modbustools.com

 • 43 / 14 (0x2B / 0x0E) Read Device Identification

 2.3.
-Data logging
+Data Logging

 • Log data to a text file

-• Log data direct into Excel
+• Log data directly into Microsoft Excel

 2.4.
-Display formats
+Display Formats

-Each cell can be individual formatted.
+Each cell can be individually formatted.
+Available formats include:

 • Signed 16-bit register